Trader Joe’s was such a hit last week that I decided to make this Week’s Meatless Monday Dish from one of their recipes. I hope you like it.

 Summer has been a kind of crazy time for us full of travels, friends, and fun!
 I can’t believe it is almost over and then life will settle back into a lovely routine.
 Maybe.
 Summertime is the perfect time for easy meals, because if you’re like me you just want to get back outside!
 So start up the grill and let’s bring dinner outside!

-Purple Yellow Summer Curry Trader Joe's
+Meatless Monday: Trader Joe’s Purple Yellow Miso Summer Curry

 Time: 35 Minutes